BetaHuhn/deploy-to-vercel-action/README.md

 You can then specify them as `VERCEL_ORG_ID` and `VERCEL_PROJECT_ID` in the Actions inputs.

-> **Note:** It is recommneded to set them as [Repository Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+> **Note:** It is recommended to set them as [Repository Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ### Custom Domains